jumon/whisper-punctuator/README.md

 - If the model fails to insert punctuation correctly, it may keep doing similar mistakes due to the autoregressive decoding.
 Using beam search or a prompt can mitigate the problem.
 - The `--beam-size` and `--initial-prompt` flags may need to be fine-tuned to get the best results, depending on the data.
 - The current implementation does not allow for punctuation marks that consist of multiple tokens according to the Whisper tokenizer.
-- If you want to fine-tune a Whisper model using publicly available data, you may want to ensure that the data is not only punctuated but also truecased.
-The current implementation truecases the first letter of each sentence (the first letter before periods specified by the `--periods` flag) by default.
-It also supports searching for the best truecasing by using the `--truecase-search` flag, but this feature is currently very slow and we plan to improve it in the future.
-- This script cannot insert punctuation "inside" a token.
-This would be a problem for languages that do not use spaces between words such as Japanese and Chinese.
-For example, the Japanese text `えールール` (which means "uh, a rule", where "えー" means "uh" and "ルール" means "rule") is tokenized into `え` `ール` `ール` by the Whisper tokenizer, thus the script cannot insert punctuation between `ー` and `ル` to get the correct punctuated text `えー、ルール`.
-This is a limitation of tokenizers in general, and it is not clear how to solve this problem.